-Health and safety laws
+Health and Safety Laws

 The U.S. Food and Drug Administration outlines specific food service codes and regulations for each state.
-Within these codes, the FDA indicates a range of regulations, such as how frequently a restaurant must be inspected by local health agencies or proper storage and handling procedures for different types of food.
+Within these codes, the FDA indicates a range of regulations, such as how frequently a restaurant or quick-serve restaurant must be inspected by local health agencies or proper storage and handling procedures for different types of food.

 Many state health codes for food service require that managers, and sometimes even employees, successfully pass a designated food handling course.
-This course is designed to make sure all employees are knowledgeable about safe food handling practices, thereby minimizing the risk to restaurant patrons.
+This course is designed to make sure all employees are knowledgeable about safe food handling practices, thereby minimizing the risk to patrons.
 Even if a food safety course is not required in your state, it may be beneficial to have employees attend anyway.
 Since food safety course instructors are required to stay current with the state health codes for food service, they can be a valuable resource to your employees.

-The federal Fair Labor Standards Act (FLSA) as well as many state and local laws and regulations impact how tipped employees must be paid, how tips must be accounted for, and how overtime and other payroll issues must be handled.
+The Fair Labor Standards Act (FLSA) as well as many state and local laws and regulations impact how tipped employees must be paid, how tips must be accounted for, and how overtime and other payroll issues must be handled.
 This means that food service managers have an extra layer of regulations that affect their payroll management procedures.

-There are also overtime regulations at the federal level under the FLSA.
+There are also overtime regulations at the federal level under the Fair Labor Standards Act (FLSA).
 State and local laws may provide for additional requirements and/or coverage.
-For example, according to the FLSA, overtime must be paid to a non-exempt employee who works more than 40 hours in the same workweek.
-In certain states, however, employers may also be required to pay certain employees overtime for hours worked over 8 in one workday.
+For example, according to the FLSA, the correct overtime rate, one and one-half times the employees regular rate, must be paid to a non-exempt employee for all hours worked over 40 hours in the same workweek.
+In certain states, however, employers may also be required to pay certain employees the correct overtime rate for all hours worked over eight hours in one workday.

 Tipped employees also have special tax obligations that require compliance and oversight by managers.
 When tips are shared among team members via a tip pool, the regulations can become even more complicated.
 Fortunately, food service managers who accurately follow tip reporting codes can benefit from the FICA Tip Tax Credit.
 To qualify, managers must complete IRS Form 8846 to receive the credit and IRS Form 8027 to report tips if the restaurant employs more than 10 tipped employees.
 In addition, other federal tip reporting requirements may apply, depending on your sales volume, percentage of tipped sales, and methods of tip distribution.